Are you using the new marketing and communications tools to support your fundraising?

 Here are two reference articles you may enjoy:

-Now use this list as a checklist – review your mailing program against it and then highlight the tips that you need to implement.
+Now use this list as a checklist – review your direct mail fundraising program against it and then highlight the tips that you need to implement.

 GOOD LUCK and may you raise tons of money!